 Postperennialism

 Perennialism (also known as Traditionalism and Sophia Perennis) compares traditional religions to paths up a mountain.
 At the foot of the mountain, the paths are separated by many miles.
-They converge with altitude, and eventually they meet at the summit.
+But as the paths ascend, they converge, until they meet at the summit.
 The lower divergent understandings of the tradition are exoteric.
 The higher, convergent understandings are esoteric.
-The higher the esoteric understanding, the more one understands the depths of one’s own tradition and its transcendent unity with the others.
+The higher and deeper an esoteric understanding, the more it understands its own tradition as one of multiple possible paths to transcendent unity.

-I was raised Unitarian-Universalist, so this one summit with universally valid paths to it from diverse points of departure resonates.
-It harmonizes with both U’s of my childhood brainwashing and with the tolerance gospel it preached.
-But Perennialism provides a depth, seriousness and respect for religiosity that I felt was lacking among the UUs I’ve known, and leftists in general, including religious leftists.
+I was raised Unitarian-Universalist.
+This idea of one summit with universally valid paths from diverse points of departure resonates with both U’s of my childhood brainwashing and with the universal tolerance gospel it preached.
+Perennialism, though, provides a depth, seriousness and respect for religiosity that I felt was lacking among the UUs I’ve known, and leftists in general, including religious leftists.
+The preachers of universal tolerance tend to unilaterally define the boundaries and norms of universality prior to doing any toleration, and will not abide any intolerable beliefs or deviations from its toleration rulebook.
+Thus, it excludes from dialogue anyone who might teach it anything it is not already prepped to relearn.
+Perennialism offered valuable modes of understanding inconceivable from within the narrow rigor of objective thought.

-Today I realized that what I reject is Perennialism’s exoteric doctrine.
-The eschatology, historiosophy and practical prescriptions are not essential or even necessary extensions to the esoteric doctrine, and I do not find them to have the same overwhelming persuasive force.
-I do not reject any of them entirely, and I might find them more persuasive later.
-But from where I stand, these ideas seem like a connecting belt across converging but as-yet-unconverged exoteric paths, not to be confused with the convergence at the crown.
+Today I had an epiphany.
+Perhaps these Perennialist doctrines about esoteric truth are Perennialism’s own exoterism.
+Perhaps the troubling eschatology, historiosophy and practical prescriptions are not essential to the core esoteric doctrine.
+They are compatible, but that does not mean they are integral or necessary.
+I do not reject any of them entirely or finally, and it is possible that what makes them necessary might yet be revealed to me as I progress.
+But from where I stand now, these ideas seem like a horizontal connecting belt across converging but as-yet-unconverged exoteric paths, which ought not be confused with a crowning convergence at the summit.

 Leave a Reply